alkaest2002/mpa/src/content/en/batteries/d/dass-21.md

 questionnaires:
 - dass-21
 ---
-The battery consists of only the DASS-21 questionnaire.
+Battery consisting of the DASS-21 questionnaire only.